kunkel321/Stickies/README.md

 7. Submenu showing hidden items.
 Choose an item to unhide it.
 Or double-click item in Manager listview.
 8. Submenu showing recently deleted items.
 Choose one to undelete, or choose multiple from the Note Manager list.
 9. Number nine?
 10. Sticky Notes Manager gui form.
 It is hidden by default.
-Default hotkey to show it is Win+Shift+S.  Size and position of Note Manager is saved in .ini file.
+Default hotkey to show it is Win+Shift+S.  Size of Note Manager is saved in .ini file.
 11. Click the `Tips` button for list of hotkeys and other tips.
 12. The buttons on the top are for mostly ‘app-level’ commands.
 13. The Filter Settings for the colorized ListView of notes.
 Deleted notes are hidden by default.
 Use edit box to filter list by note text.
 Filter status is saved between sessions.